jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Plotting.rst

 **Data Selection**

+Understanding data selection tools makes user life easier.
+In the Data selection part of the panel you need to define sufficiently the data you want to look inside.
+There is detailed description on how to use this widget system :ref:`Multi Data selection <DataSelectionMulti>`.
+Please refer to that page for details.

 Left side of the panel is Data selection.
 This Data selection set of widgets is common to many tools now, so it is important to understand it well...

 *Data type* Irena recognizes few data types.